 4. What about babysitters, grandparents, etc?

-5. Do you have handicapped parking?
+5. Do we have handicapped parking?
 Where is the handicapped parking?

 No, but we can arrange for you to get access to the beach, but we cannot have cars parked in any way that interferes with public safety and access.
 For further information, phone the Park Director at (914) 967-0965.